tockawaffle/DNS-AutoChanger/README.md

 CF_ZONE_ID: The id of your DNS zone

 DNS_NAME: The name you're using for the DNS

+PROXMOX_ENABLE: "yes" or "no", not needed if you're going to use it as a Discord Bot

 ### Envs for the Discord Bot: